 What is hypnobirthing?

-What's the link between stress and pain?
+What's the link between stress and pain in childbirth?

-During labour, if you feel anxious, highly stressed or even scared, stress hormones (like adrenaline) will be released into your body.
+During labour, if you feel anxious, highly stressed or even fearful, stress hormones (like adrenaline) will be released into your body.
 Adrenaline is the hormone that puts us into ‘fight or flight’ mode.
 This means your blood will be pushed towards the bigger muscle groups in your limbs, in case you need to run away from the impending ‘threat’.

 In this case, the perceived ‘threat’ is giving birth – something that, no matter how fast you run, you cannot get away from.
 With the blood flowing more readily to these muscle groups, your womb is not getting as much blood/oxygen, which can make the muscles less efficient.